efoncubierta/cloudspec/README.md

 You can either build and run the CloudSpec jar yourself, or you can run the latest docker image straight from the Docker Hub registry.

-To use the Docker image, you first need to put your spec files (e.g. `specs`) in a directory to mount it in the Docker container.
+To use the Docker image, you first need to put your spec files (e.g. `specs/my_module`) in a directory to mount it in the Docker container.
 Otherwise, the CloudSpec will not be able to open the spec files outside the container.

 ```$bash
 export AWS_ACCESS_KEY_ID=***
 export AWS_SECRET_ACCESS_KEY=***
 export AWS_REGION=eu-west-1
-docker run -v "/my/specs:/specs" -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_REGION efoncubierta/cloudspec run -p specs/my.csplan
+docker run -v "/my_module:/my_module" -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_REGION efoncubierta/cloudspec run -d my_module
 ```

 If you are running the docker container in AWS with a dedicated IAM role attached, you can omit the AWS environment